ianbren/GoogleHome_Fibaro_Integration/README.md

 			- directly updates the appropriate object in Fibaro
 			- clears the AWS record ready for the next update

-	_Benefits of the approach_
+**Benefits of the approach**
 - Reduced time from request to action being completed.
 The Fibaro takes time to poll the ESP, delaying the action being pulled down from AWS
 - the permissions of the Fibaro can be used to limit the scope of the ESP.
 This can prevent an error in the AWS record propogating to Fibaro
 - we can use the simple Fibaro API, rather than the REST API - so it's all in the URL

-[end of file]